 My doctoral research looked at Soviet defense legacies in Kazakhstan at three formerly secret installations: The Baikonur Cosmodrome, Priozersk-Sary Shagan, and Stepnogorsk.
-These three sites were central to the Soviet space program, antiballistic missile capabilities, and bio-chemical weapons industries, respectively.
+These three sites were central to the Soviet space program, antiballistic missile capabilities, and nuclear/bio-chemical weapons industries, respectively.
 From the mid 1950s to the early 1990s, these sites occupied vast tracts of land in Kazakhstan.
 They were complex military industrial areas managed by adjacent suburban residential communities, and all were responsible for extensive environmental damage from rocket debris and fuels, mining waste, and munitions.
 What I examined specifically was how post-Soviet (geo)political and economic changes have affected these areas and what kinds of environmental regulations have dictated how the sites are used today.
 Currently the Baikonur Cosmodrome is a commercial hub for the global space industry, Priozersk-Sary Shagan is a downsized missile range with recreation tourism developing along the nearby shore of Lake Balkhash, and the management of Stepnogorsk has been taken over by mining and other industrial firms.

 I have two new projects 1) I am researching the social life of rocket debris at commercial spaceports around the world.
 Particularly I am looking at how the commercialization of the space industry is dependent upon areas for waste and accidents (or the risk of them) and how industrial firms are negotiating land use agreements, environmental use regulations, and economic stimulus packages with communities.
 2) I am researching the environmental and community impacts from Formerly Used Defense Sites (FUDS) in the United States with a particular interest in "forever chemicals" such as PFAS, among others.